 What many people don’t realise is that a cane will give you greater independence and freedom.
 That’s where our Orientation and Mobility (O&M) team can help.
-Orientation and Mobility Instructors provide advice on technique, holding and manoeuvring your cane, and gliding and tapping motions.
-They can also support you to overcome anxieties and fears, so you have the confidence to use a white cane every day.
+O&M Instructors provide advice on technique, holding and manoeuvring your cane, and gliding and tapping motions.
+They can also support you with route training to and from work or the shops, and to overcome anxieties and fears, so you have the confidence to use a white cane every day.

 From denial to acceptance

 Joanne Young, from Palmyra, has been receiving orientation and mobility support after losing her sight through a hereditary condition called lattice corneal dystrophy (link opens in new window) (LCD).
 Over the past four years, Joanne’s vision has becomes cloudy and blurred.

 Joanne’s condition is more complex because she also has a cornea graft on her left eye.
 It means she has no peripheral vision and her eyes easily tire and get sore.

 “I find that objects blur together, so it’s tricky to see steps and poles.
 I’ve been known to put on the wrong shoes because they are a similar colour.
 I’ll end up with one dark grey shoe and the other black.”